breylaude/blog/_posts/2023-05-27-styled-components-is-the-most-foolish-thing-ive-seen-in-a-long-time.md

 comments: true
 ---

-Styled component's been bugging me like a summernight night-time mosquito.
+Styled component's been bugging me like a summer night-time mosquito.

 Fucking *Styled Components*